A Cappella Club

 National Spanish Honor Society

 The Spanish Honor Society (Sociedad Honoraria Hispánica) is an organization that recognizes outstanding academic achievement in Spanish.
 Students must have had an A for each semester of the language up to the third quarter of the third year of study.

 Quill & Scroll

 This international honorary society for high school journalists was chartered in 1958 at Marian.
 It recognizes members of the journalism program who meet the standards set by the organization, including being in the top 1/3 of the class academically, having contributed positively to student publications and receiving the adviser’s recommendation.
 It is an honor society with an induction at the end of the school year.
 Inductees can chose to pay the international society dues or just be honored in the Marian chapter.
 The international society holds a scholarship contest.
 Click here to visit the Marian Quill & Scroll website.
-Quill & Scroll is moderated by Mrs. Kalkowski.

 *Some photographs courtesy of Marian Journalism Students